Conary36/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  There are no diverences between them, SQL databases defines and manipulates data based structured query language (SQL).
 - [ ] Why do tables need a `primary key`?
+    Tables need a primary key in order to be identified through structured queries.
 - [ ] What is the name given to a table column that references the primary key on another table.
+  A foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. relationship between two entities A and B in which A may contain a parent instance for which there are many children in B and vice versa
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.